iterative/terraform-provider-iterative/docs/guides/getting-started.md

 This command will:

 1. Download the `output` directory from the cloud.
-2. Delete all the cloud resources created by `terraform apply`.
+2. Delete all the cloud resources created by `terraform apply` (terminating `machine` if it's still running and removing the persistent `disk_size` storage).

-In this example, after running `terraform destroy`, the `results` directory should contain a file named `epoch.txt` with the text `10`.
+In this example, after running `terraform destroy`, the `results` directory should contain a file named `epoch.txt` with the text `1337`.

 -> **Note:** A large `output` directory may take a long time to download.